Couples Therapy in Scottsdale, AZ

 The Fuzzy Socks Therapy Approach to Couples Therapy

-The foundation of my couples therapy approach is Gottman Couples Therapy, an evidence-based therapeutic intervention specifically designed for couples.
-Because the needs of neurodiverse couples or couples impacted by addiction are so unique, I tweak the interventions as needed to fit the needs of my clients.
+The foundation of my couples therapy approach includes Gottamn Couples Therapy and Emotionally Focused Couples Therapy (EFCT).
+Gottman Couples Therapy and Emotionally Focused Couples Therapy (EFT) are both evidence-based therapeutic interventions specifically designed for couples.
+Because the needs of neurodiverse couples or couples impacted by addiction and/or trauma are so unique, I tweak the interventions as needed to fit the needs of my clients.
 It’s kind of like using a cookie cutter for the dough and decorating with my own concoction of sprinkles and icing: a solid base with a blend of toppings designed specifically for each individual couple.
 It’s like when a doctor prescribes medication but they adjust the dosage for your body.
 Just like a child needs a different amount of medicine than an NFL linebacker, you may need some different tweaks to the formula than another couple.

 What Sets Me Apart